 - and Kristin Whitehill BoltonKristin Whitehill BoltonUniversity of North Carolina Wilmington

 In social work practice, the strengths perspective has emerged as an alternative to the more common pathology-oriented approach to helping clients.
 Instead of focusing on clients’ problems and deficits, the strengths perspective centers on clients’ abilities, talents, and resources.
-The social worker practicing from this approach concentrates wholly on identifying and eliciting the client's strengths and assets in assisting them with their problems and goals (Saleebey, 2006).
-This entry discusses the historical development of the strengths perspective, practice techniques, current applications, and philosophical distinctiveness.
+The social worker practicing from this approach concentrates wholly on identifying and eliciting the clients’ strengths and assets in assisting them with their problems and goals.
+This article discusses the historical development of the strengths perspective, practice techniques, current applications, and philosophical distinctiveness.

 Article updated to reflect recent research.
 Reference list updated.